mozilla/pkipolicy/rootstore/policy.md

 CP/CPS Documentation MUST describe, or clearly reference, the certificate, CRL, and OCSP profiles used by the CA operator.

-Such profiles MAY be maintained in a separate CA-maintained appendix or companion document, provided that the referenced material is publicly accessible, clearly in-scope, versioned, and sufficient to describe the technical characteristics and constraints of issued certificates and revocation artifacts.
+Such profiles MAY be maintained in a separately versioned CA-maintained appendix or companion document, provided that the referenced material is publicly accessible, clearly in-scope, versioned, and sufficient to describe the technical characteristics and constraints of issued certificates and revocation artifacts.

 #### 3.3.6 Accuracy and Currency